wrobstory/vincent/README.md

 $python -m SimpleHTTPServer 8000
 ```

-Point your browser at http://localhost:8000/vega_template.html to see your visualization.
+CD to your path and point your browser at http://localhost:8000/vega_template.html to see your visualization.

 Creating visualizations manually is a little tedious.
 The vincent.Vega() object can be subclassed to pre-define components and parameters.
 Lets take a shortcut and use the Bar class:
 ```python